A mentor is someone who allows you to see the hope inside yourself.

 Conversely, you may either know or have heard of, someone who has had a terrible experience in academia.
 Or you may even have had a bad experience yourself.
-A recent study reported 39% of graduate students to be suffering from depression, compared to just 6% of the general population measured using the same scale.
-There are a large number of other studies in various universities supporting these findings [1-15].
+A recent study reported 39% of graduate students suffer from depression, compared to just 6% of the general population measured using the same scale.
+There are a large number of other studies in various universities supporting these findings (see Reading List below).

 There are many factors that contribute to poor mental health: lack of work-life balance, internal and external stress, imposter syndrome, and poor mentorship.
 Several recent studies have begun to identify the factors influencing grad students and postdocs wellbeing with the aim to make recommendations on how to improve the situation.

 To contribute to this effort, we have designed a survey to assess the quality of mentorship in research institutions around the globe from the perspective of early-career researchers.
 Due to career stage requirements, we have generated one survey for researchers pre-independence (i.e. graduate and postdoc level) and one for independent investigators who are junior group leaders/scientists/faculty (pre-tenure/assistant and tenure/associate professorship).
 Both surveys take between 5-7 minutes to complete and ask whether respondents receive sufficient mentoring from more seasoned/senior colleagues.

 We aim to surface what mentees believe is most important for a positive mentoring experience and to identify common gaps in skills or resources that can be addressed.
 We also hope that the findings will help us understand the factors that negatively impact the mentee-mentor relationships in research environments.
 The results will serve as a basis to offer recommendations for maximizing the benefits of mentoring in academia.